denzelrenner/LIFE4136-Group1-Rotation2/README.md

 for file in ~/g46214_modelling_output/*.zip; do unzip "$file"; done
 ```

+By unzipping the files, for each modelling job we did we will have a directory that contains the top 5 models that alphafold generated in pdb format.
+There should be a directory for the g46214 diploid protein modelling output and the g46214 tetraploid protein modelling output.

 ### g10577

 We will first create a directory in our home directory to host all the protein stuctures and any modelling related output by following the command below: